-The Company has applied the principles of, and complied with the applicable code provisions (the "Code Provision(s)") of the Corporate Governance Code (the "CG Code") and Corporate Governance Report as set out in Appendix 14 to the Listing Rules throughout the year ended 31 March 2018 save for the deviation from Code Provision A.2.1 which stipulates that the roles of chairman and chief executive officer should be separate and should not be performed by the same individual.
-Mr. ZHENG Yong Sheng ("Mr. ZHENG") was the chairman of the Board (the "Chairman" or "Chairlady") and chief executive officer of the Company (the "Chief Executive Officer") and he has resigned on 27 December 2017.
-Ms. RUAYRUNGRUANG Woraphanit ("Ms. RUAYRUNGRUANG") has been appointed on 5 January 2018 as the Chairlady and the Chief Executive Officer to replace Mr. ZHENG.
+The Company has applied the principles of, and complied with the applicable code provisions (the "Code Provision(s)") of the Corporate Governance Code (the "CG Code") and Corporate Governance Report as set out in Appendix 14 to the Listing Rules throughout the year ended 31 March 2019 save for the deviation from the Code Provision A.2.1, details of which will be explained below.

+For Code Provision A.2.1, it stipulates that the roles of chairman and chief executive officer should be separate and should not be performed by the same individual.
+Ms. RUAYRUNGRUANG Woraphanit ("Ms. RUAYRUNGRUANG") has been appointed as the chairlady of the Company (the "Chairlady") and the chief executive officer of the Company (the "Chief Executive Officer").
 The Board considers that this structure will not impair the balance of power and authority between the Board and the management of the Company.
 The balance of power and authority is ensured by the operations of the Board, which comprises experienced and high calibre individuals and meets regularly to discuss issues affecting the operations of the Company.
 The Board believes that this structure is conducive to strong and consistent leadership, enabling the Group to make and implement decisions promptly and efficiently.
 The Board has full confidence in Ms. RUAYRUNGRUANG and believes that her holding of the positions of the Chairlady and Chief Executive Officer is beneficial to the business development of the Group.
 The Board will nevertheless regularly review the effectiveness of this structure to ensure that such structure is appropriate in view of the Group's prevailing circumstances.